 Enforcement of Cleaning and Hygiene Requirements

-Non-compliance with cleaning and disinfection requirements is a violation of the community agreement and can be reported here.
+Non-compliance with cleaning and disinfection requirements is a violation of the community agreement and can be reported to the Office of Public Safety or Student Conduct and Community Standards.
 Violations by faculty or staff will be subject to disciplinary processes in accordance with the respective policies in the Ithaca College Policy Manual or collective bargaining agreement covering the individual.
 Violations by students, both residential and off-campus, will be subject to disciplinary action in accordance with the Student Conduct Code.